mixu/distsysbook/input/1_intro.md

 The choice of a consistency model is crucial: a good consistency model provides clean semantics for programmers (in other words, the properties it guarantees are easy to reason about) and meets business/design goals such as high availability or strong consistency.

 Only one consistency model for replication - strong consistency - allows you to program as-if the underlying data was not replicated.
-Other consistency models expose some internals of the replication are visible to the programmer.
+Other consistency models expose some internals of the replication to the programmer.
 However, weaker consistency models can provide lower latency and higher availability - and are not necessarily harder to understand, just different.

 ---